pravn/cuda_stuff/templatization/README.md

 the present iteration of our experiments.
 Our utilitarian psyche is perfectly in al(l)ignment with those much frowned upon exploratory proclivities which I delude myself thinking might resonate with the likes of Livingstone and Columbus.
 Into the the unexplored country from whose bourne, every traveller must return, beckons.

+Afternote (post nap): It does not strike one as unreasonable to use thrust for the exact same needs aforementioned above.
+We must place our faith in the age old wisdom that reinventing the wheel is usually an unneccessary exercise.